 40 credits minimum

 The Film Studies major provides Critical Studies and Film Production students alike with a strong visual, analytical, and aesthetic background as a common basis for each specialization.
-The Critical Studies option offers students an extensive range of courses in film history and theory, treating film as a liberal arts discipline, a mass medium, and a technique of expression.
+The Critical Studies option offers students an extensive range of courses in film history and theory, treating film as a liberal arts discipline, a mass medium, a technique of expression, and an art form.
 The Film Production option provides students with intensive hands-on instruction in motion picture production.
-Courses emphasize technical and aesthetic aspects of narrative film-making, including script-writing, directing, cinematography, editing, and sound.
+Courses emphasize technical and aesthetic aspects of narrative, documentary, and experimental filmmaking, including script-writing, directing, cinematography, editing, and sound.